nilsteampassnet/teampass_doc/docs/features/feat-prof.md

 Decide if you want to load the folders Tree in `Full` or `Sequential` way.

-`Full` loads the complete folders Tree in one step (it is the recommended setting).
+`Full` loads the complete folders Tree in one step (this is the default recommended setting).

-`Sequential` loads the folders Tree when user selects a folder (it is more recommended on big trees).
+`Sequential` loads the folders Tree when user selects a folder (this is the recommended setting for large Trees).

 ## Time zone